 Don't miss the views at the Grand Canyon's quieter side - the North Rim.
 Top views can be had at Cape Royal and Point Imperial.

-There are three sights along the North Rim that should absolutely be included on your Grand Canyon North Rim travel itinerary: Cape Royal, Point Imperial, and Bright Angel Point.
+There are three North Rim views that should absolutely be included on your Grand Canyon travel itinerary: Cape Royal, Point Imperial, and Bright Angel Point.